-My mentor on Iodine, Dr. Guy Abraham, developed the Iodine loading test... it is done by ingesting 50 mg of Iodine and collecting 24 hours of urine.
+Dr. Guy Abraham, developed the Iodine loading test... it is done by ingesting 50 mg of Iodine and collecting 24 hours of urine.
 By measuring the amount of Iodine excreted in the urine, you can ascertain the Iodine status of the body.
-Our research has shown that healthy people have approximately a 90 percent excretion.
+Research has shown that Iodine sufficient people have approximately a 90 percent excretion.
 Therefore, if they ingested 50 mg of Iodine in 24 hours they will excrete approximately 45 mg and retain 5 mg.
-The more ill one is, generally the lower the excretion rate.
+The more lack of Iodine in the body, generally the lower the excretion rate.
 In essence, if one is very ill, their body will be calling for more Iodine and they will excrete less during the loading test.
 In this case, they will retain a large portion of the loading test and their excretion rate will be lower than 90 percent.

 Having an Iodine loading test performed can help guide you in the proper dosing of Iodine.
 My experience has shown that most adults will do well taking Iodine in the range of 25-50 mg/day.
 Children need lower doses and can be dosed appropriately based on their size.
 My experience has shown that a healthy individual taking 50 mg of Iodine/day will achieve Iodine sufficiency in approximately 6 months.

 However, 50 mg/day of Iodine in an individual ill with a serious illness such as cancer or an autoimmune disorder may be insufficient to meet their needs.
 My clinical and laboratory experience has shown that ill individuals generally need more Iodine as compared to healthy individuals.
-At 25-50 mg/day of Iodine, it may take years for an ill individual to become Iodine sufficient.
-The best results are found when working with a holistic health provider who is knowledgeable about Iodine.
-Furthermore, the best results are found by using Iodine as part of a comprehensive holistic regimen that includes balancing vitamins, minerals, and hormones.
+At 25-50 mg/day of Iodine, it may take years for an ill individual to become Iodine sufficient... the best results are found by using Iodine as part of a comprehensive holistic regimen that includes balancing vitamins, minerals, and hormones.

 Can you Get Too Much Iodine?